 2. Your wealth is rotted, and your garments are moth-eaten.

-3. Your gold and silver are corroded; their rust shall be a witness against you, and it shall eat your flesh like fire.
+3. Your gold and silver are corroded; their rust will be a witness against you, and it will eat your flesh like fire.
 You have stored up treasure for the last days.

 4. Behold, the wages of the laborers who harvested your fields, which were fraudulently withheld by you, cry out, and the cries of the reapers have entered into the ears of the Lord of hosts.